epinio/docs/src/installation/install_epinio_on_k3s.md

 ### Troubleshooting

-### DNS issues
+#### DNS Issues

 In case of trouble with DNS resolution, for example if you have something like this in your logs:
 ```
 dial tcp: lookup epinio-registry.192.168.1.10.omg.howdoi.website on 10.43.0.10:53: no such host
 ```

-You can can try to install K3s with one known-to-work DNS server:
+You can try to install K3s with one known-to-work DNS server:
 ```
 curl -sfL https://get.k3s.io | K3S_RESOLV_CONF=/etc/my-good-resolv.conf sh -
 ```